Adeyeha/transmag/README.md

 ## Acknowledgment

-This work was supported in part by NASA Grant Award No. NNH14ZDA001N, NASA/SRAG Direct Contract and two NSF Grant
+This work was supported by NSF Grant Award 2104004.
-Awards: No. AC1443061 and AC1931555.

 ***